Updated on 10 March 2020

 Why have we changed the way funerals can occur?

 The world is in the midst of a COVID-19 pandemic.
 COVID-19 is a disease that can cause mild symptoms to more severe illness that affects the lungs and can cause death.
-Currently, there is no vaccine or treatment for COVID-19, so preventing the spread of the disease is crucial.
+Keeping Queenslanders safe and preventing the spread of the disease is crucial.

 Great consideration has been given to funeral attendance, particularly regarding attendance limits, service requirements and cultural circumstances.
 A funeral protocol has been in place from the outset to enable larger numbers to gather for funerals while managing the risk.